Luligu/matterbridge/README-SERVICE.md

 sudo journalctl --vacuum-time=3d
 ```

+## Prevent the journal logs to grow

-If you want to make the setting permanent edit
+If you want to make the setting permanent to prevent the journal logs to grow too much, run
 ```
 sudo nano /etc/systemd/journald.conf
 ```